Chunjee/graphicsearch.ahk/tutorial.md

 There may be things we want to search for repeatedly but don't want to juggle arguments constantly, you can create instances of GraphicSearch that are responsible for finding individual graphics.

 `.searchAgain` is a method that performs the same search with the arguments supplied the last time `.search` was used.
 Lets create a pizza GraphicSearch and a beer GraphicSearch.
-Our script will loop and search till they are both found symataneously.
+Our script will loop and search till they are both found simultaneously.

 ```autohotkey
 oPizzaSearch := new graphicsearch()